 Who is eligible?

-Homeless pregnant or parenting mothers ages 18-21 residing in the state of Montana who are TANF eligible.
+Homeless pregnant or parenting mothers ages 16-21 residing in the state of Montana.

 How long will I receive services?

 Mothers and their children are provided up to 18 months of on-site transitional living and up to 6 months of aftercare.

 Residents of Harmony House take part in life-skills training, parenting classes, peer support groups, budgeting and financial literacy as well as recreational activities.

 Harmony House recognizes the importance of privacy, giving each mom their own private room with her child.
 However, meals are prepared in a shared kitchen and our shared family room, laundry room and meeting room spaces support healthy relationships among mothers and children.

 What is expected of me as a resident of Harmony House?

 Residents are required to complete 30 hours of productive time each week including HSE, high school or college classes and/or work training programs.